A selection of recent projects includes the following examples:

-In 2009, the USDOE awarded a five-year Teacher Quality Partnership (TQP) grant to Montclair State University to design and implement the Newark-Montclair Urban Teacher Residency (NMUTR) in partnership with the Newark Public Schools (NPS).
-The overall aim of the program is to develop and support effective urban educators to teach in NPS through a rigorous model teaching residency program.
-The CREEHS team collaborated with NMUTR staff to design a mixed methods evaluation study, capturing data to meet programmatic and federal reporting requirements as well as inform decisions about the program’s design and implementation.
-Data were collected from a wide range of participants through surveys, focus groups, interviews, site visits, observations, review of program data and documentation, as well as other extant data.
-Interim and annual reports were provided to program staff and stakeholders.
-MSU recently received an additional five-year TQP award to build upon this work and develop additional highly qualified early childhood and middle school urban educators.
+The Newark-Montclair Urban Teacher Residency (NMUTR) aims to develop and support effective urban educators through a rigorous model teaching residency program.
+CREEHS has designed and implemented a mixed methods evaluation study, capturing data to meet programmatic and federal reporting requirements as well as inform the program’s design and implementation.
+Data have been collected from a wide range of participants through mixed methods.
+Regular updates and reports are provided to program staff and stakeholders to document progress and offer actionable recommendations toward ongoing improvement.

 The New Jersey Department of Education (NJDOE) retained CREEHS to conduct an evaluation study of the implementation and outcomes of its School Improvement Grant (SIG) program.
 CREEHS’s evaluation study assessed the implementation and fidelity to specified school reform models in 20 schools statewide, using mixed methods to collect data about the program.
 The study also examined impacts of these school reform efforts on student achievement.
 The CREEHS team made recommendations about critical success factors that emerged from the evaluation.